 How to Apply

 Eligible partners interested in applying should consult the announcement for program funding, which outlines requirements for proposal applications.
-NRCS will review partnership proposals according to the priorities identified in the announcement and make project selections.
-Upon selection of a partnership proposal, NRCS and the partner will enter into a partnership agreement through which they will coordinate to provide producers in the project area assistance.
+Deadline for pre-proposals is May 10, 2016.
+NRCS reviews partnership proposals according to the priorities identified in the announcement and makes project selections.
+Upon selection of a partnership proposal, NRCS and the partner enter into a partnership agreement through which they will coordinate to provide producers in the project area assistance.
 Partnership agreements may be for a period of up to five years.
 NRCS may extend an agreement one time for an additional 12 months if needed to meet the objectives of the program.

 Producers may apply for RCPP assistance in several ways: